 The Unforgotten Victims of Femicide

-In her work, It Is Well: An Ode To Karabo, South African photographer Lebo Thoka poses for a collection of self-portraits that look to honour the life of women who have been sacrificed on the altar of patriarchy.
+In her work, It Is Well: An Ode To Karabo, South African photographer Lebo Thoka poses for a series of self-portraits that look to honour the life of women who have been sacrificed on the altar of patriarchy.

 In an image paying homage to the memory of Karabo Mokoena, the young South-African girl holds three matches in the fingers of her right hand, fanning out as a sort of trinity, her fierce gaze both blessing and admonishing.
 Her wrinkled dress, a shining black garbage bag, calls to mind how her ex-boyfriend disposed of her beaten corpse in a dumpsite, after stabbing her 27 times, and setting her body on fire.